-Stress is something that almost every person I speak to says they suffer from.
-Stress or being very busy is worn like a badge of honor in our society making it seem that stress = busy = success.. but it doesn’t have to be this way.
+How to get rid of stress?
+Is something that almost every person I speak to says they suffer from.
+Stress or, being very busy, is worn like a badge of honor in our society making it seem that stress = busy = success.

-We are rushing to our jobs, waiting for the train, waiting for the traffic light to turn so we can make it to our meeting or we will get in trouble.. then we don’t make the light and get stuck behind a large truck and cannot pass.
-Then we spill our drink all over your shirt before arriving and wanting to either scream or crawl into a hole for the rest of eternity..
+We tend to rush to our jobs, wait for the train, wait for the traffic light to turn so we can make it to our meeting or we will get in trouble.
+Then we don’t make the light and get stuck behind a large truck and cannot pass.
+Then we spill our drink all over our shirt before arriving and wanting to either scream or crawl into a hole for the rest of eternity..
 AHHH!

 If only I could do things faster, get more work done, feel like I was being appreciated, then I would feel better.
 I thought all of these external reasons were why I was feeling stressed.
 But they were not.

-That is correct, these are not what cause your stress.
-YOU are what causes your stress!
+We are what causes our own stress!
 Thinking about this like your stress is on a teeter-totter.
 If something is too much for you, your response is immediately, RUN!
 The teeter-totter moves all the way to one side leaving you out of balance.

-For example, being stopped at a red light when you are late for work, you immediately start to feel your heart beat faster and cortisol levels begin to rise.
-Instead, when you know you are late, remembering that there really isn’t anything you can do about being late in the present moment.
-All you really can do is learn to notice the sensation or reaction begin to happen and stopping those feelings right in its tracks!
-But why is it so important to stop this stress from reacting in our bodies?
+Being stopped at a red light when we’re late for work can trigger this pressure.
+We immediately start to feel our heart beat faster and cortisol levels begin to rise.
+Instead, remember that there really isn’t anything we can do about being late if we already are.
+All we really can do is learn to notice the sensation or reaction begin to happen and stopping those feelings right in its tracks!
+Why is it important to stop this stress from reacting in our bodies?

 Stress can cause problems in many parts of your body and system including: